• Art magazine

 The use of generative artificial intelligence is based on a model of machine learning to recognize the structures and relationships within a data set of artificially created content.
 On the basis of these patterns recorded, new content is then generated.

-The most common method for training a generative AI model is monitored learning .
-The model receives a collection of artificially created content as well as associated labels.
+The most common method for training a generative AI model is supervised learning .
+The model is given a collection of artificially created content and associated labels.

 On this basis, it learns to generate similar content and to provide the same labels as the artificially created content.